 And just as customer experience professionals optimise customer journeys for better customer engagement, your role as HR manager is to create an optimal employee experience.
 And with it, happier and more productive employers, higher retention rates, and lower turnover follow suit.

-Key take away: For companies in high-tech sectors where the war for talent rages on, or for those in industries such as healthcare or aged care services where jobs like nursing require specialised skills but do not offer overly attractive compensation, the employee experience has the potential to become a major competitive advantage.
+Key take away: The employee experience has the potential to become a major competitive advantage for companies in high-tech sectors where the war for talent rages on, or for those in industries such as healthcare or aged care services which require specialised skills but don’t offer overly attractive compensation.

 Offering a superior employee experience can help you attract and retain the best talent.
 Just as optimising the customer journey leads to satisfied customers, a great employee experience produces satisfied employees.

-It’s no secret that millennials crave opportunities to learn and grow.
+It’s no secret that millennials and Gen Z crave opportunities to learn and grow.
 It’s one major factor that sets them apart from other generations.
-According to Gallup analytics, millennials rank opportunities to learn and grow in a job above everything else.
+According to Gallup analytics, millennials and Gen Z rank opportunities to learn and grow in a job above everything else.

-Talk to your people about their aspirations, goals, and ambitions.
+Talk to your people about their aspirations, goals, and ambitions to further boost employee engagement.
 Find out what your people want to become and then figure out how to align their personal passions with the business objectives.

 Key take away: The goal of making career development opportunities a part of your company culture is to allow employees to see for themselves where they can go in their career with your company.
 Setting up continuous cycles of promotion and keeping your people in the loop about internal opportunities could keep them from seeking opportunities elsewhere.